juiceo/jshare/README.md

 #### How is this different from Splitwise/Splid/etc.?

-Honestly, I haven't done much digging into these competitors.
-This is a hobby project built by one person, primarily because I find it fun and useful - the aim will never be to achieve world domination in the "split bills" category.
-Feature-wise, those apps will always probably have more things to offer.
+Honestly, I haven't done much feature comparison with these other apps.
+This is a hobby project built by one person, primarily because I find it fun and useful.
+It may well be that these other apps have some features that are missing from JShare (for now, at least).

 Here's a few things that JShare can promise, though:

--   The app will always be fully free to use
+-   It will always be fully free to use
 -   It's really good for the use cases that it's made for
 -   All features are designed by users, for users - not because the app needs to generate revenue